 Most LASIK studies used tools, such as questionnaires, to assess visual symptoms, but only after the surgery.
-The Patient-Reported Outcomes with LASIK (PROWL) studies in the LQOLCP assessed visual symptoms both before and after their LASIK surgery to identify changes over time.
-The studies also measured the impact symptoms directly had on performing usual activities, which had not previously been done.
+The Patient-Reported Outcomes with LASIK (PROWL) studies in the LQOLCP assessed visual symptoms before and after their LASIK surgery to identify changes over time.
+The studies also measured the impact that symptoms directly had on performing usual activities, which had not previously been done.

 - Phase I

 - Patient-Reported Outcomes with LASIK (PROWL)

 - PROWL-Symptoms and Satisfaction with Vision